blocto/blocto-docs/technical-documents/contract-wallet.md

 1. The wallet itself is a smart contract
 2. The owner holds a key to control the wallet contract
-3. When the owner sends a transaction, he signs the message with his key but instead of sending the signed message to blockchain directly, he sends it to a 3rd party relayer who pays for the transaction fee and actually send the transaction onto blockchain.
+3. When the owner sends a transaction, he signs the message with his key but instead of sending the signed message to blockchain directly, he sends it to a 3rd party relayer who pays for the transaction fee and actually sends the transaction onto blockchain.
 4. The signed message is verified by the wallet contract to make sure that it actually came from the rightful owner.

 Blocto makes the fee payment flexible by incorporating meta-transaction.
-In Blocto, the transaction fee can be payed by either:
+In Blocto, the transaction fee can be paid by either:

 * dApp builder, to improve user experience and the fee is treated like dApp operation cost
 * Blocto, as our user acquisition cost